 Betta Fish Tank Size Should Be Large Enough

-You may see the pet store keeping the Bettas in the small container or cup.
+You may see the pet store keeping the Bettas in a small container or cup.
 They do this to stop them from fighting, especially if they are male.
-Often people give excuses such as the Bettas live in shallow water in the wild, so it is okay to keep them in the small tank.
+Often, people give excuses such as the Bettas live in shallow water in the wild, so it is okay to keep them in a small tank.

 This should not encourage you to keep the Bettas in the small tank.
-In the wild, the shallow water runs from miles to miles, so they get ample space to swim or hide if they feel threatened.
-But, in the small aquarium, they won’t get the same space, and it can make them stressed or more aggressive.
+In the wild, the shallow water runs for miles, so they have ample space to swim or hide if they feel threatened.
+But in the small aquarium, they won’t have the same space, and it can make them stressed or more aggressive.

 The minimum tank capacity for the Bettas should be at least 5 gallons.
 You can make it bigger but never reduce the size.
-5 gallons is the limit that will decide the health of your Bettas.
+The limit will decide the health of your Bettas.

 Use A Planted Aquarium for Oxygen

-It is as important to create a good environment to increase Betta fish lifespan.
+It is also important to create a good environment to increase the lifespan of Betta fish.
 You can do this by including a variety of plants in the tank.
-The plants will provide them a feel of their natural environment, and you will be more likely to see their natural behavior.
+The plants will give them a feel of their natural environment, and you will be more likely to see their natural behavior.

-Bettas don’t feed on the plants as they are carnivores, but they will nibble or try to uproot them.
-So, it is necessary to have the hardy plants to take their nibbling and grow faster.
+Bettas are carnivores, so they don’t feed on plants, but they will nibble or try to uproot them.
+Therefore, it is necessary to have hardy plants to withstand their nibbling and grow faster.

 Floating plants are a good choice for this purpose.
 They can grow fast and are hardy enough to take the nibbling from them.
 These plants also increase the oxygen level in your fish tank and provide ample hiding spots for a group of female Bettas.

-Some best plants that you can add to the tank are given as follows –
+Some of the best plants that you can add to the tank are given as follows –

-• Anacharis –This is another hardy plant that can survive in a wide range of environments and will grow quickly as well.
+- Anacharis is another hardy plant that can survive in a wide range of environments and grows quickly.

 Use An Aquarium Filter and A Heater